jeremic-dev/nextjs-docusaurus/README.md

 ## Start the app

-To start the development server run `nx serve nextjs`.
-Open your browser and navigate to http://localhost:4200/.
+To start the development server run `nx dev <app-name>`.
+Open your browser and navigate to application port.
+For running both apps at the same time run `nx run-many -t dev -p nextjs docusaurus`.
 Happy coding!

 ## Generate code